catppuccin/ghostwriter/README.md

 2. Extract the .zip file

 ### For Regular Users:
-1. Move the files to `~/.config/ghostwriter/themes`
+1. Move the files to `~/.config/ghostwriter/themes/`
-2. Select the theme you want in Settings/Themes
+2. Select the theme you want in ghostwriter Settings/Themes

 ### For Flatpak Users:
 1. Move the files to `~/.var/app/io.github.wereturtle.ghostwriter/config/ghostwriter/themes/`
-2. Select the theme you want in Settings/Themes
+2. Select the theme you want in ghostwriter Settings/Themes

 <!-- this section is optional -->
 ## 🙋 FAQ